CyberGhost vs Private Internet Access 2026: Which VPN Actually Wins?

 | 2-year + 2 months | ~$2.03 |

-The 2-year plan is where the value is.
-The 45-day money-back guarantee is one of the most generous in the industry — most competitors cap it at 30 days.
-That extra two weeks to actually live with the product before committing is a bigger deal than it sounds.
+The 2-year plan is where the real value kicks in.
+The 45-day money-back guarantee is one of the most generous around — most competitors stop at 30 days.
+That extra two weeks to actually live with the product before you're locked in is more useful than it sounds.

 8-chapter comprehensive budgeting guide with 3 interactive calculators.
 Stop living paycheck to paycheck.